-Renewals: if you chose to pay monthly, your subscription will continue until you tell us that you no longer wish to receive it, in which case you will stop paying the monthly fees.
+Renewals: If you chose to pay monthly, your subscription will continue until you tell us that you no longer wish to receive it, in which case you will stop paying the monthly fees.
+We will notify you in advance of any changes to the price of your subscription that will apply upon your next monthly renewal.
 Please see the âCancellations by youâ section below for details of how to cancel your monthly subscription.
-If you chose to pay annually, unless you notify us before the end of your annual subscription period that you no longer wish to receive it, your annual subscription will renew for another year.
+For annual subscriptions, before each renewal, you will be sent a reminder notice stating the rate that will apply for the renewal period.
+Unless you notify us before the end of your annual subscription period that you no longer wish to receive it, your annual subscription will renew for another year.
 We will charge the subscription using the same card or other payment method that you previously used.
-We will notify you in advance of any changes to the price in your subscription that will apply upon renewal.

 Cancellations by you and refunds: unless you cancel your subscription before we have started providing any part of it to you (in which case we will provide you with a full refund), then you agree that once we have started providing any part of your subscription to you, you do not have any right to cancel your subscription or any part of it until the end of your then current subscription period.
 This means that you are not entitled to a refund once we have started providing any part of your subscription to you, except in the very limited circumstances which are referred to in these terms and conditions.
 Although you may notify us of your intention to cancel at any time, such notice will only take effect at the end of your then current subscription period.
 You may notify us of your wish to cancel your subscription by contacting our Customer Services team at email@example.com.
 Or alternatively, call + 44 (0)207 775 6248 if you are in the UK, Europe or Rest of the World, +1 800 628 8088 for US and Canada and +852 2905 5555 for Asia.
 You may also use these telephone numbers to temporarily suspend newspaper delivery if you have an FT Bundled subscription, for example if you are going on holiday, although you must provide at least 5 business days advance notice for this to be implemented.